Rapid Debt Payoff / Snowball Calculator Spreadsheet

 ExcelGeek's Rapid Payoff Calculator can build a paydown plan for up to fifteen debts!

-In the method similar to that suggested by Dave Ramsey's Baby Steps and Debt Snowball plans and Mary Hunt's Rapid Debt Reduction Plan, your Rapid Payoff plan will be structured with debts being paid in order from shortest to longest payoff.
-The spreadsheet creates a Rapid Payoff Schedule (see below) which shows you exactly what amounts to send to which creditors on a monthly basis!
+In its default setting, the spreadsheet uses a payoff method similar to that suggested by Mary Hunt's Rapid Debt Reduction Plan.
+Here your Rapid Payoff plan will be structured with debts being paid in order from shortest to longest payoff.

 This latter plan has gained ground in recent years, thanks to personal-finance personalities like Dave Ramsey and Mary Hunt.
 Getting rid of high-interest debts first may save more money compared to other plans, but Ramsey and Hunt firmly believe (and I agree) that your chances of becoming DEBT FREE increase dramatically when you can see yourself making progress — when you can quickly mark debts off of your list.
 Paying your debts in order of shortest to longest payoff (or smallest to largest balance) accomplishes this.